aws/aws-sdk-go/example/aws/request/httptrace/README.md

 The `trace.go` file demonstrates how the `httptrace` package's `ClientTrace` can be created to gather timing information from HTTP requests made.

-The `logger.go` file demonstrates how the trace information can be combined to retrieve timing data for the different stages of the request.

 The `config.go` file provides additional configuration settings to control how the HTTP client and its transport is configured.
 Such as, timeouts, and keepalive.